AfonsoVilalonga/TorKameleon/README.md

 ### HTTP Server
 It can be deployed as a hidden service or as a normal HTTP server.
 Both are deployed by running ```docker compose up``` and for the normal HTTP server it is automatically ready to receive requests.
 For the hidden service, it is ready as soon as the 100% line appears on the console.

-The HTTP server has three open ports that can be configured in.
+The HTTP server has three open ports that can be configured in ```/Client/Config/config.properties```.
 These are:
-* ```echo port```: used to receive packets, but the server does not send anything back;
+* ```echo port```: used to receive packets without sending responses;
 * ```test port```: used to receive httping requests and send an HTTP header response;
 * ```normal_port```: used for download requests;

 ### TorKameleon Tor Bridge
-It is deployed by running the ```docker compose up``` command and is ready to receive connections once the Tor software is ready (once the 100% line appears on the console).
+The TorKameleon Tor Bridge is deployed by running the ```docker compose up``` command and is ready to receive connections once the Tor software is ready (once the 100% line appears on the console).

 ### TorKameleon Proxy
-It is deployed by running the ```docker compose up``` command and is ready when the Tor software is ready (as soon as the 100% line appears on the screen).
+The TorKameleon Proxy is deployed by running the ```docker compose up``` command and is ready when the Tor software is ready (as soon as the 100% line appears on the screen).